Rise to Success: Career Highlights of Ryan Clark (American football)

 December 28, 2003: First Career Sack

-May 28, 2004: Waived by the New York Giants
+May 28, 2004: Waived by Giants

-July 31, 2004: Signed by the Washington Redskins
+July 31, 2004: Signed with Redskins

 October 30, 2005: First Career Interception

-March 14, 2006: Signed by the Pittsburgh Steelers
+March 14, 2006: Signed with Steelers

-October 8, 2006: First Interception as a Steeler
+October 8, 2006: First Interception as Steeler

-2012: Ryan Clark's Cure League Formation
+2012: Formation of Cure League

-In 2012, Ryan Clark announced the formation of Ryan Clark's Cure League to raise awareness about sickle cell trait and eventually find a cure.
+In 2012, Ryan Clark announced the formation of Ryan Clark's Cure League to raise awareness about sickle cell trait and find a cure.

-March 11, 2014: Steelers Sign Mike Mitchell
+March 11, 2014: Steelers Signed Mike Mitchell

-March 31, 2014: Returned to Washington Redskins
+March 31, 2014: Returned to Washington

-March 2015: Signed by ESPN as NFL analyst
+March 2015: Joined ESPN as Analyst

 In July 2021, Ryan Clark and Daniel Cormier began hosting the weekly MMA podcast DC & RC on ESPN.

-2022: The Pivot Podcast
+2022: Created The Pivot Podcast

 In 2022, Ryan Clark partnered with Shots Podcast Network to create The Pivot Podcast with Fred Taylor and Channing Crowder.